 Experimental research project supervised by Biology Department faculty.
 Five hours of research per week is expected per unit.
-Maximum 3 units per quarter.
-Can be repeated for credit.
-Students completing a total of 5 units with a single instructor fulfill one upper division laboratory requirement toward the major but do not satisfy an emphasis requirement.
+Maximum of 3 units per quarter.
+Can be repeated for credit, with a maximum of 5 units per academic year.
+Must be taken P/NP.
 Prerequisite: Consent of instructor.

 198. Internship and Undergraduate Research Students wishing to take either 198A or 198B should have a GPA of 3.0 or better in biology and must present an outline of their projected research to the chair not later than the fifth week of the term preceding the start of the project.
 Prerequisite: Departmental and University permission.

-Research in off-campus programs under the direct guidance of cooperating research scientists and faculty advisers./p>
+Research in off-campus programs under the direct guidance of cooperating research scientists and faculty advisers.

 Supervised laboratory research culminating in a written report suitable for publication.
 Sustained for one year with credit given for one term.

 Detailed investigation of a specific topic in biology under the close direction of a faculty member.
 Students wishing to take this course should have a GPA of 3.0 or better in biology and must present an outline of their projected research to the department chair not later than the fifth week of the term preceding the start of the project, which will continue for one term only.
 Prerequisite: Departmental and University permission.